 We are taking this approach to avoid having to cancel vaccine appointments if we receive fewer doses than expected for a particular week.

 Getting Started & Scheduling Your Appointment

-Middlesex Health is offering vaccine appointments to anyone who is eligible, according to state guidelines.
+Middlesex Health is offering vaccine appointments to individuals 16+ years of age, in accordance with state guidelines.

 You do not get to choose which vaccine you receive.
 The vaccine you receive for your first dose will depend on availability at the time of your appointment.
 However, you will always receive the same brand for your second dose as you did for your first.

 If you receive the Pfizer-BioNTech vaccine, you will get your second dose 21 days after your first.
 If you get the Moderna vaccine, you will get your second dose 28 days after your first.